Forward Compatible Training for Large-Scale Embedding Retrieval Systems: Experiments

 \section{Experiments}

-In our experimentation, we consider different model update setups by changing training dataset, gallery set, architecture, and loss.
+In our experimentation, we consider different model update setups by changing training dataset, gallery/query sets, architecture, and loss.
 We show \fct{} consistently results in high model compatibility while not affecting accuracy of the new model.